-CAUTION: Be sure windrower is safely parked on a flat, level surface, header on the ground and the neutral lock/brakes are engaged.
+CAUTION: Be sure windrower is safely parked on a flat, level surface, header on the ground and the park brake engaged.

-IMPORTANT: Before stopping engine, run at low idle for approximately five minutes to cool hot engine parts (and allow turbocharger to slow down while engine oil pressure is available).
+IMPORTANT: Before stopping engine, run at low idle for approximately five minutes to cool hot engine parts (and allow turbocharger, if applicable, to slow down while engine oil pressure is available).